apify/crawlee/README.md

 console.log('Output saved!');
 ```

-Note that this is especially useful if output of your act should not be a JSON,
+This is especially useful if the output of the act is not a JSON,
 because return value from `Apifier.main()` is always converted to JSON.
+In such case, make sure the main function returns `undefined` or `null`.

 ### Browser